rkwai/book-ai-manager/chapters/11-execution-styles.md

 ---

-## Style 2: Productizer & Scaler (Cohesion, Speed, Quality)
+## Style 2: Productizer (Capability, Growth, Value)

-**Goal**: *Expand value with coherence; maintain quality and reliability.*
+**Goal**: *Expand a proven solution by increasing capability—more features, more value, more users.*

 ### From the Original Book

 Technical Scale — Enjoys working on challenging technical problems with long business value.
-They are able to scale a tech stack to increase the system's capability without increasing its complexity.
+They are able to expand a validated product by adding features and capabilities that increase customer value.

 ### Typical Agent Portfolio